Loui3iii/Project-1/GROUPREADME.md

 # Project-1
+BANK LOAN CREDIT RISK
-Group Project for UNC Char
+Group 6 Project for UNC Charlotte--Data Visualization Boot Camp

 ANALYSIS OF INCOMES AND LOANS OF INDIVIDUALS ALONG WITH THEIR AGES